Improving email deliverabilty

 Authenticating your base domain will not authenticate subdomains, each unique domain or subdomain must be authenticated separately.

-• Share the DNS TXT Name and TXT Value records with you
+- Share the DNS TXT Name/host and TXT Value with you.

 It can take up to 72 hours for DNS propagation; that’s the maximum time required for DNS servers worldwide to update their cached information for that domain.
 Once complete, the record should be visible on your zone records.